Skip to content

 Example Sentences

-Following her historic performance at the 2020 Tokyo Games, Siobhán Haughey returned to Hong Kong to a hero's welcome.
+Following her historic double-silver feat, Haughey returned to Hong Kong to a hero's welcome from thousands of adoring fans.

 Sources and References